Jim Koetter

-Jim J. Koetter (born c.
-1938) is a former American football coach.
-He served as the head coach of the Idaho State Bengals football team from 1983 to 1987.
+James Joseph Koetter (December 11, 1937 – February 18, 2025) was an American football coach.
+He was the head coach of the Idaho State Bengals football team from 1983 to 1987.

 Biography

 A native of McCook, Nebraska, Koetter played college football at McCook Junior College (which later merged into Mid-Plains Community College), then transferred to Idaho State University (ISU) in Pocatello, Idaho, where he played as an end in 1958 and 1959, and earned a bachelor's degree in 1961.